ArminKleinert/NeonLyra/core_functions.md

   Pure?
 Yes

   loop macro similar to clojure.
-Supports destructuring.
+Supports destructuring and reacts to recur.
   (loop [(a b) '(1 2) res 0]
     (if (> res 0) res (recur '() (+ a b))))
   ;=> 3